Allan Lewis (baseball)

 Lewis split the 1972 season between Birmingham and Oakland.
 He was not originally on the A's playoff roster but was added to the World Series roster after Reggie Jackson was injured.
 In the first 2 games of the series he was caught stealing by Reds' catcher Johnny Bench after pinch running for Mike Epstein.
 Lewis ended up being used as a pinch runner in 6 of the 7 games of the series, scoring 2 runs to help the A's to their championship.
 The 6 pinch running appearances set a World Series record.

 In 1973, Lewis again split the season between Birmingham and Oakland.
 The A's again won the World Series, and Lewis played in 2 games of the American League Championship Series and 3 games of the World Series, scoring 1 run in each.
-Before the 1974, the A's signed Herb Washington as a pinch runner and Lewis was demoted to the Tucson Toros but never played in the Major Leagues or minor leagues again.
+Before the 1974 season, the A's signed Herb Washington as a pinch runner and Lewis was demoted to the Tucson Toros but never played in the Major Leagues or minor leagues again.
 For his career he batted .207 with 1 home run and 44 stolen bases in 156 games.

 After retiring, Lewis served as a minor league instructors for several years.
 He later served as a scout for both the Cleveland Indians and Philadelphia Phillies.
 Among the players he signed as a scout were Einar Díaz for Cleveland and Carlos Ruiz for Philadelphia.
 In 2009, he served as a coach for the Panamanian team in the World Baseball Classic.